Skip to Calculator

 52-year-old male (50–54 bracket):

-- Same 90-point threshold applies — he just reaches it at different absolute performance levels
+• Same 90-point threshold applies, but he reaches it at different absolute performance levels

 Both men need 90 points.
 The 52-year-old needs fewer absolute reps and a slower run time.
 But the scoring tables are calibrated so that reaching those thresholds at 52 reflects the same relative fitness effort as reaching the harder thresholds at 27.